zoopera/MMB_Cyano_dating/README.md

-This repo contains the custom scripts for molecular dating analysis
+This repo contains the custom scripts for molecular dating analysis.

-Note: Due to the file size limitation, please download the genomic sequences based on the accession number listed in the file "Cyanobacteria_genome_list".
+Note: Due to the file size limitation, please download the genomic sequences based on the accession IDs listed in the file "Cyanobacteria_genome_list.xlsx".